kubernetes-sigs/security-profiles-operator/installation-usage.md

 ## Restricting to a Single Namespace

-The security-profiles-operator can optionally be run to watch ConfigMaps in a single namespace.
+The security-profiles-operator can optionally be run to watch SeccompProfiles in a single namespace.
 This is advantageous because it allows for tightening the RBAC permissions required by the operator's ServiceAccount.
 To modify the operator deployment to run in a single namespace, use the `namespace-operator.yaml` manifest with your namespace of choice:

 ```sh
 NAMESPACE=<your-namespace>